VitasSalvantes/Spring-Boot-Up-and-Running/README.md

 ## How to contribute

-This repository is not designed for contributing as it follows other [purposes](#how-does-it-work).
+This repository is not designed for contributing because it follows other [purposes](#how-does-it-work).